Welcome!

 In a small banquet room at a local restaurant, “The Donkey Club” was formed by calling everyone to meet for lunch on the third Tuesday of each month.
 The rest is history.

-Usually starts at 11:30, come early
+Usually starts at 11:30, come early to order lunch.

-to hear from local leadership and activists in our area.
+Hear from local leadership and activists in our area.

-Contact Roz or Shirly to RSVP
+Contact Rozz or Shirly to RSVP

 nLuther@gorge.net or emacap@comcast.net